 GOOD TO KNOW

-in the case of WordPress, categories can be embedded, which means that you can create subcategories of a given category.
+in the case of WordPress blog, categories can be embedded, which means that you can create subcategories of a given category.

-are very similar to categories, but they serve as a more detailed description of your post.
-Tags divide your posts into groups, regardless of the structure, which a category have.
+They are very similar to categories, but they serve as a more detailed description of your post.
+Tags divide your posts into groups, regardless of the structure, which a category has.

 Let’s suppose that your blog is about cooking.
-You are writing an article about a lemon-flavoured sugar-free lemonade:), which you will put it in the category: Refreshments and tag it: lemonade, lemon, sugar-free.
+You are writing an article about a lemon-flavored sugar-free lemonade:), which you will put it in the category: Refreshments and tag it: lemonade, lemon, sugar-free.

-If someone will be interested only in your sugar-free recipes, then they will be able to easily find them by clicking on the tag ‘sugar-free’.
+If someone is interested only in your sugar-free recipes, then they will be able to find them by clicking on the tag ‘sugar-free easily.’

 6.4.
 Adding ‘About me’ page

-There are three ways to create a page in WordPress:
+As with the addition of posts, there are also three ways to create a page in WordPress blog:

 About me page is one of the most viewed pages, so it should be well-prepared.
 It’s worth putting effort into it:).